Barrett tied to faith group ex-members say subjugates women

 “We seek to uphold both that equality and appropriate distinction in our culture,” it goes on.

-Similarly, People of Praise meetings are often segregated by gender.
+Similarly, at People of Praise the leadership structure is largely segregated by gender.
 And as they become adults, members frequently live together in same-gender communal houses sometimes owned by the group, or they are invited to live with a family within the community.
 Articles in the People of Praise magazine frequently note when young single members get married to each other.
 Multiple birth announcements often follow.

 The group’s magazine also offers insights into the group’s views on marriage, community and members’ finances.
 A 2007 issue discusses how the 17 single women who live together in a household, called the Sisterhood, had their paychecks direct deposited into a single bank account.
 One member said she had “no idea” what the amount of her paycheck was.